 4. Add your Teaching Team to Crowdmark

-- To sync your Teaching Team using Quercus, select "Sync with Quercus".
+- Select Sync with Quercus to sync your Teaching Team using Quercus

-- To sync your Teaching Team by adding their U of T email addresses, select "Add by email".
+- Select Add by email to sync your Teaching Team by adding their U of T email addresses (alternative to Sync with Quercus option)

-- If you have chosen to "Sync with Quercus" in the previous step, you can choose the specific role for your team member.
+If you have chosen to Sync with Quercus in the previous step:

-- Once all the roles have been chosen, select "Update team"
+- Select Update team once all the roles have been chosen

-To learn more about the specific roles and what features they have access to, see What is the difference between team member roles?
+To learn more about specific roles and what features they have access to, see What is the difference between team member roles?

 4.2.
 Add Teaching Team members by email

 4.3.
-Confirm Teaching Team enrolment
+Confirm Course Team enrollment

-- Once you have successfully added your Teaching Team members, you will see them listed with their role and their invitation status.
+- Once you have successfully added your Teaching Team members, you will see them listed with their role and their invitation status

-- If you would like to remove a member, select the red X under "Actions"
+- If you would like to remove a member, select the red X under Actions

 What's next?

-Next step is to Create an Assessment.
+Next step is to create an assessment.

 In Crowdmark, you can choose between Administered (in-person) and Assigned (online) assessment types.

-If you are not sure what assessment types you should select, see the guide: What Crowdmark Assessment type should I choose: Administered or Assigned? (coming soon)
+If you are not sure what assessment types you should select, see the guide: What Crowdmark Assessment type should I choose: Administered or Assigned?

 For detailed steps on creating both assessment types see: